The applyTo(Image) method provides an efficient way to replace the

 This class is also a useful way to encapsulate complex HTML that represents

-an image without actually instantiating Image
+an image without actually instantiating Image objects.
+When

 constructing large HTML fragments, especially those that contain many images,